Theory: 16 hours

 MUS 330Orchestration (2)

-Any student pursuing a Bachelor of Arts degree in Music is also required to obtain a minor in another degree program.
+*Any student pursuing a Bachelor of Arts in Music Degree is required to obtain a minor in another degree program.

 Licensure for Teachers